FINANCIAL AID RATE67%

 Visual and Performing Arts

 Other 4-Year Public Colleges

 The list of schools below have been selected by researching which schools offer similar programs to University of North Carolina at Chapel Hill.

-- North Carolina Central University in Durham, NC (10 miles away)
+- North Carolina Central University in Greensboro, NC (10 miles away)

-- North Carolina A & T State University in Greensboro, NC (42 miles away)
+- North Carolina A & T State University in Rocky Mount, NC (42 miles away)

-- University of North Carolina at Greensboro in Greensboro, NC (44 miles away)
+- University of North Carolina at Greensboro in Charlotte, NC (44 miles away)

 - Fayetteville State University in Fayetteville, NC (59 miles away)

 - Winston - Salem State University in Winston-Salem, NC (67 miles away)

 See a list of all the colleges and universities by clicking on one of the links below: